This page teaches how to create ads for social media networks (e.g. Facebook, Instagram) — at a professional level.

 Here's the takeaway: Always ask yourself before writing ads, What does my audience likely already know?
 Write copy accordingly.
 Don't be out of touch and don't alienate.

-With this rudimentary understanding of the LPA, you're now ready to learn copywriting.
+With this basic understanding of the LPA, you're now ready to learn copywriting.

 It's not hard, and it's not a black box.

 Before diving into copy tactics, let's identify copy's role in ad creation:

 It starts with generating your first set of copy variations.
 Let's learn how.